 Fortunately, there’s no need to linger.
 You can hop on an ADO bus straight from the airport to the more relaxed city of Playa del Carmen, about an hour down the coast.
 Buses leave frequently, and they’re comfortable and safe.
 You’ll pay 190 pesos or $12 U.S. for the bus.

 Playa del Carmen is a mid-sized city that both aggressively caters to tourists and has an authentic Mexican side.
 It’s far less resort-y than Cancun, and it seems like the traveler scene is more European than American.
-It has a couple decent in-town beaches — a great place to relax after your flight.
+There are a few nice beaches in Playa del Carmen and the surrounding area — a great place to relax after your flight.

 The tourist scene centers around 5th Avenue (or “Quinta Avenida” in Spanish), a two-mile-long pedestrian street lined with shops, bars and restaurants.
 So spend your first evening of this Riviera Maya itinerary wandering along and window-shopping.
 If you want to explore the nightlife, this is your best chance to do it.